1980 in LGBT Rights

 • May 30

-Homosexual sex has been legal in the state of Pennsylvania since the case of Commonwealth v.
-Bonadio.
-In this case, the judges declared that the statute against homosexuality was unconstitutional due to invasion of privacy.
+Homosexual sex has been legal in the Commonwealth of Pennsylvania since 1980.
+In the case of Commonwealth v.
+Bonadio, the judges declared in a 4-3 decision that the statute that criminalized homosexuality was unconstitutional because it violated the Equal Protection Clause and exceeded the grounds of police power.
 The decision was made on May 30th, 1980.

 • (date unknown)